 The most forgiving driver model – the Epic Max, comes with a 16g sliding back weight helping position the centre of gravity further back and lower to increase stability and accuracy for off-centre strikes.
 If anything, barring a couple of shots to the right (my normal miss), the Max LS with its 12g sliding weight was more accurate.
 By contrast, the PING G425 Max comes with a full 26g back weight, and both felt and performed better than both in the accuracy stakes when looking at overall dispersion.

 Then we have the Epic Speed.
-Callaway have taken weight out of the toe area, replacing it with ultra-light carbon fibre to give this a slight draw bias.
+Callaway have taken weight out of the toe area, replacing it with ultra-light carbon fiber to give this a slight draw bias.
 True to their word, every shot I hit with this finished left of centre, and all bar one imparted a controllable amount of draw spin on the ball.
 For those of you who prefer to see a draw shape, this is the model I’d recommend you to take a look at first.

 In terms of forgiveness with off-centre strikes – all models performed well, with my worst strike only losing around 4% ball speed.
 A figure that closely matches the G425 in this regard.